miensol/miensol.github.io/content/posts/aws-step-function-with-cloudwatch-events/index.md

 In order for the `@aws-cdk/aws-lambda-nodejs` to work properly you need to have Docker running
 </p>

-Alice's part consists of a single task and a lambda function.
+Alice's part consists of a single task along with a lambda function.

 ```typescript
 const signDocument = new lambda.NodejsFunction(this, "Sign Document", {